-Some options require MiFID II in order to be able to access them and counterparties to ensure maintained.
+Some options require counterparties to ensure

 Accounting rules mean that certain financial instruments need to be valued at year end and paper gains/losses at the balance sheet date are charged to the income and expenditure account.
-Such instruments do not form the mainstay of our Strategy however.
+Such instruments do not form a material part of our Strategy, however.